Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Route 243

 Changes introduced from 19 August 2000 saw the Sunday service re-numbered 243 and diverted to Old Street, which was also the terminus on Saturdays, and the Monday to Friday service extended to Waterloo replacing Red Arrow route 505, which was withdrawn, also ending the Holborn Circus terminal loop which dated right back to when the 643 replaced tram route 43 on 5 February 1939.
-The service now runs to Waterloo at weekends too, and all night, the N243 having recently been replaced by a night service on the 243.
+The service now runs to Waterloo at weekends too, and all night.

 Photo © David Bosher.